 Steps to Build a Reputation Management Strategy

-Building a reputation management strategy begins with identifying your reputational drivers: the key aspects that construct your brand’s identity.
-After determining the topics that drive your brand’s coverage, implement a data-based media strategy to track your key messages and develop strategies to correct divergences from your desired brand.
-Monitoring competitor coverage can also help your team to predict trends and develop internal strategies for crisis response.
+Building a reputation management strategy begins with identifying your reputational drivers, the key aspects that construct your brand’s identity.
+After determining the topics that drive your brand’s coverage, implement a data-based strategy to track your key messages and understand how AI systems are interpreting them.
+Monitoring competitor coverage can also help your team anticipate trends and develop internal strategies for AI-era crisis response.

 Identify Your Reputational Drivers

-Start by identifying the key factors that drive your company’s reputation, also known as reputational drivers.
+Start by identifying the key factors that drive your company’s reputation.
 At PublicRelay, we have developed a framework of seven essential reputation drivers that can be applied or adapted to any company: products and services, business strategy, workplace, leadership, corporate social responsibility, financial performance, and government relations.

-Your team may not yet know the full breadth of the drivers that comprise your corporate reputation.
-Tracking key industry competitors or launching a whitespace program to monitor PR strategies and discussions in your sector are excellent, in-depth starting points to understand the reputational drivers of both close competitors and larger organizations.
+Your team may not yet know the full breadth of the drivers that comprise your corporate reputation in this AI era.
+Tracking key industry competitors and monitoring how narratives about them show up in generative search results are excellent ways to understand the reputational drivers of both competitors and larger organizations.

 Monitor Your Coverage Using Real-Time Data Analytics